-Our classic 4 nights route to southeast Galapagos anchors at most paradisiacal bays and lovely beaches.
-Some of these oldest islands are true crown jewels that make you eye-witness of evolution.
-Plenty (sub)species had time enough to transform into emblematic figureheads, which differ from island to island.
-Moreover, the open water passages take only 4-6 hours instead of long overnight navigations; our stable catamaran mostly floats at sheltered anchorages, which highly contributes to a refreshing sleep.
+Our classic 4-night route to the southeast Galapagos Islands anchors at the most paradisiacal bays and lovely beaches.
+Some of these oldest islands are true crown jewels where you can become an eye-witness of evolution.
+Several (sub) species have had enough time to transform into emblematic figureheads, which differ from island to island.
+Moreover, the open water passages take 4-6 hours instead of long overnight navigations; our stable catamaran mostly floats at sheltered anchorages, which helps you get a restful sleep.

 Visitor Sites Map

-AM - Flight to San Cristobal Airport (SCY)
+Day 1 Tuesday AM - San Cristóbal Airport (SCY)

 PM - Colorado Hill